Skip to content

 What is Qingming?

-Teas harvested prior to Qingming are prized for their tender buds and delicate aromas.
+Teas harvested before Qingming are prized for their tender buds and delicate aromas.
 You might see them marketed as Mingqiang or pre-Qingming.
 The first harvest after a long winter rest will have a higher concentration of amino acids and lower levels of catechins, making the taste sweeter and more complex.
 The quantity of leaves harvested from each tree is very small.
 For that reason, these teas will fetch a high price in comparison to later harvests.

 Qingming Festival, Singapore